Implementation Guide

 In addition to synchronizing clinical data, you also need to make sure that your user store is synchronized with Zus.
 To access Zus data, a user must have a Zus access token (see above for guidance on how to set this up).
 Once you have a way to obtain a Zus access token for each user, you must ensure that there are users in Zus with the appropriate roles and permissions for every user in your application that will be accessing Zus data.

 If you have clinician users then you may want to create Practitioner resources for each user in ODS and link them to the created users.
 This will ensure proper Provenance is recorded for all resources generated by those users.
+See our documentation on managing users via for more details.

 Back-fill vs Full Automation

-When initially using Zus, you should perform a complete back-fill of all patients, clinical data, and users.
+When initially using Zus, you may wish to perform a complete back-fill of all patients, clinical data, and users.
 This can typically be done using a one-time script.
 After the back-fill, it is important to have fully automated synchronization with as low latency as possible.
 The implementation of this data loop may depend on the architecture of your data store and your visibility into data changes in your system.

 Getting Data Written to Zus